TarCode/Altimarket/README.md

 ![](https://altimarket.surge.sh/img/logo.png)

 ![](https://altimarket.surge.sh/img/logo2.png)
-# Alti
+# Altimarket

-Alti is a decentralized rental platform with escrow service built on Ethereum.
+Altimarket is a decentralized classified ads platform built on Ethereum.

 ## Technology stack
-Alti is built using Truffle, React, Web3 and DAI.js
+Altimarket is built using Truffle, React, Web3

-Alti is still in development and only functions as a proof of concept on the KOVAN TESTNET demonstrating:
+Altimarket is still in development and only functions as a proof of concept on the KOVAN and RINKEBY TESTNET demonstrating:
 - Adding a listing
 - Viewing a listing
-- Chatting to the seller
-- Buy a listing (CDP gets opened for DAI and gets sent to seller)
+- Buy a listing with ETH

-The following is incomplete:
-- Raiden network integration
-- Escrow smart contract integration

 ### Team
 - **Nurha Leite** - Research, planning, testing